 Environmental service and housekeeping staff will likely become familiar during their initial training of where to locate hazardous waste containers.
 They’ll also discover where to take them when they are full and where to find replacement containers.

 Often times, the main accumulation room will be near the facility’s dock, where the full containers are ready for disposal.

 Let’s break down LID, the acronym for the steps of how hospital staff can LOCATE, INSPECT and DOCUMENT hazardous waste containers.

-All hazardous containers should be in secure areas within the hospital, like supervised nurses’ stations and locked medicine rooms.
+All hazardous containers should be in secure areas within the hospital, like nurses’ stations and locked medicine rooms.

 A site map or collection log will help housekeeping or environmental service staff locate where hazardous waste containers are throughout the facility.
 The map and log should be part of a binder that has other key information, such as emergency contact information, formulary classification, policies and procedures as well as safety inspection information.

 When doing regular weekly hazardous waste inspections, staff should don personal protection equipment (i.e. safety glasses, gloves) and have their collection log to check that each location has the correct number of hazardous containers.
 Staff should look to see if each hazardous container has a hazardous label on it.
 If it doesn’t, they should place one on it.

 In addition, is the hazardous container lid secure?
 If not, close it.
 The only time the lid should be open is when materials are being placed inside of it.